Meet the candidates for Rifle City Council

 Ballots were mailed out last month for the Sept.
 12 election.

-Today, see answers to questions by two of the six candidates, Barbara Clifton and Sean Strode.
+Today, see answers to questions by two of the six candidates, Brent Buss and Theresa Hamilton.
 On Monday, Helen Artist-Rogers and Joe Carpenter provided answers.
-Wednesday Q&As feature Theresa Hamilton and Brent Buss.
+Wednesday Q&As featured Sean Strode and Barbara Clifton.

 The candidates seek to replace Mayor Randy Winkler, who is term limited, and Dana Wood, who decided not to seek re-election.
 Mayor Pro-tem Clifton's seat is up after four years and Hamilton's seat is up after just two years.